iomeone/purescript-cheat-sheet/README.md

 # purescript-cheat-sheet
-An a quick cheat sheet reference for PureScript syntax and features
+A quick reference sheet for PureScript syntax and features

 ## Operators